 This is very important information for you if you – or someone you care about – are between age 60 and 85 and are…

 - Frustrated by low interest rates you’re getting from savings and money market accounts and CD’s

 - Tired of risking your retirement savings in volatile, unpredictable stocks and other investments

 - Concerned about making your money last as long as you do

 - Being forced to take the Required Minimum Distribution (RMD) from your retirement plan every year and having to pay taxes on it – whether you need that money or not

 These are NOT “off-the-shelf” plans – they’re custom tailored to your unique situation…

 I strongly urge you not to assume one type of plan (traditional versus single-premium) makes more sense than another for you without consulting with one of the Bank On Yourself Professionals.
-If you already work with one of the 200 advisors who have met the rigorous training and requirements to be a Professional, we suggest you get in contact with them now to discuss your situation.
+If you already work with one of the 200 financial representatives who have met the rigorous training and requirements to be a Professional, we suggest you get in contact with them now to discuss your situation.

 Discover how people age 60-85 can benefit from Bank On Yourself